orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 ![Lego Dacta Logo](/galleries/2010-01-19-the-lego-rcx-inside-and-out/draft_lens8960751module78784701photo_1263338163dacta.gif)

 Now known as Lego Education, Lego DACTA is the School consortium branch of the Lego company.
-It is sold through a number of outlets, and some of the older kits may be available via Bricklink or eBay.
+Dacta Lego is sold through a number of outlets, and some of the older kits may be available via Bricklink or eBay.

 The Dacta range includes some excellent robot building kits- including multiple Lego RCX kits, and Robolab software, as well as specialist stuff like the Lego energy centre “eLab” including the Lego Solar Panel.
 There is an up-to-date range now for the NXT and Power Functions sets.

 A number of UK Redistributors are prepared to sell this to hobbyists and small Lego clubs or groups.
-It is also a good way to get bulk sets.
+Lego Education is also a good way to get bulk sets.

 ## Getting Power From an RCX Sensor Port